The Touching Meaning Behind Billie Lourd's Hair At The Star Wars Premiere

 The L.A. premiere of Star Wars: The Last Jedi on Saturday was nothing short of epic, from the gigantic AT-M6 walkers guarding the entrance to the red carpet to an over-the-top after-party where fans mingled with the likes of Storm Troopers, Chewbacca, and C-3PO.
-But the elaborate event celebrated more than just the release of the new movie, which hits theaters this Friday, December 15: It also honored the life of the late General Leia Organa, actress Carrie Fisher.
+But the elaborate event celebrated more than just the release of the new movie, which hits cinemas this Friday 15th December: It also honoured the life of the late General Leia Organa, actress Carrie Fisher.

 Advertisement